visgl/loaders.gl/dev-docs/RFCs/v2.1/normalize-3d-tile-loaders.md

 **For users**

 - `Tileset2D`: A class which help manage 2d tiles.
-- `Tileset3D`: A class which can understand unified tileset format loaded from tile loaders, i.e. `Tiles3DLoader` for `@loaders.gl/3d-tiles`, `I3SLoader` for `@loaders.gl/i3s`.
+- `Tileset3D`: A class which can understand unified tileset format loaded from tile loaders, i.e. `Tiles3DLoader` of `@loaders.gl/3d-tiles`, `I3SLoader` of `@loaders.gl/i3s`.
 Also it provides helper functions to dynamically loading and unloading tiles for rendering under current viewport.
 - `Tile2D`: A class that extended from 2D tile data.
 - `Tile3D`: A class that can understand unified tile format loaded from tile loaders, i.e. `Tiles3DLoader` for `@loaders.gl/3d-tiles`, `I3SLoader` for `@loaders.gl/i3s`.